-You may want to lower Add Years to 1 to see what’s going on each year.
-Continue pressing Grow.
-As the tree grows taller, you’ll notice weaker branches being dropped, heavier branches bending down under their own weight, and all kinds of other effects that form a tree during its life.
+You can lower the number of Flushes to 1 to see what’s going on each year of the simulation.
+You can find it in the Simulate panel.
+Click Restart, then continue clicking Grow, and as the tree grows taller you’ll notice weaker branches being dropped, heavier branches bending down under their own weight – and all kinds of other effects that form a tree during its life.

 To get a feeling of some of these parameters, let’s pick the Ash preset.
 After growing an Ash with the preset settings, change Favor Bright to 0.0 and watch it grow a very different tree.

 But hey, what just happened to my tree?!
-As you will see, changing branch thickness will do much more, the entire tree changes shape!
+As you will see, changing branch thickness will do much more – in fact, the entire tree changes shape!
 As with many of The Grove’s parameters, they all depend on each other.
 Adding thickness lowers the effect of gravitational bending – although a thicker branch weighs more, the added thickness adds much more strength to a branch.
 This is just one example of the “butterfly effect” that resonates through all parameters.
 Creating your perfect tree is a balancing act – don’t be afraid to experiment and regrow.

 To add twigs or leaves, simply pick them from your twigs library using the twig picker menu.
 You can also use any 3D object in your scene.
 End twigs are distributed at branch tips, while side twigs grow alongside branches.
 Play around with the twig parameters like Density, and if you’re unsure of what a parameter does, remember to hover over it to show its tooltip.